Understanding the TikTok Algorithm in 2026

 The good thing about TikTok?
 Unlike other social networks, the TikTok algorithm does not really care about how many followers your account has or how other videos have performed on the platform.
 Everyone has a chance to go viral on TikTok!

-As Professor of Computer Science, Julian Mcauley pointed out, "The company’s edge comes from combining machine learning with fantastic volumes of data, highly engaged users, and a setting where users are amenable to consuming algorithmically recommended content (think how few other settings have all of these characteristics!).
+As Professor of Computer Science, Julian McAuley pointed out, "The company’s edge comes from combining machine learning with fantastic volumes of data, highly engaged users, and a setting where users are amenable to consuming algorithmically recommended content (think how few other settings have all of these characteristics!).
 Not some algorithmic magic.”

 How to "beat" or "outsmart" the algorithm and get on the FYP on TikTok?